rosschapman/internetross/blog.md

 Collage</small></center></figcaption>
 </figure>

 When paired with component-based framework tools and HTML's unordered lists.
 Since the rendering is done by the framework, we simply need to progressively stack render calls as we traverse the data.
-Brutalist Dada:
+Such brutalist Dada.

 ```javascript
 function List({ items }) {